Last updated: July 1, 2026. Refreshed monthly.

 Inside Taskade Genesis

-Pick Qwen 3.7 Max for any agent doing research, drafting, or routing decisions.
-Auto mode will reach for it as a sensible default for routine reasoning.
+Pick GLM-5.2 for any agent doing research, drafting, or routing decisions.
+Auto mode will reach for it as a sensible default for frontier-grade reasoning at open-source cost.

-Benchmark snapshot: SWE-bench Verified 80.6% (essentially tied with Qwen 3.7 Max for the open-source code lead).
+Benchmark snapshot: SWE-bench Verified 80.6% (April 24, 2026 release card — still the top published open-source SWE-bench Verified score as of July 2026).
 DeepSeek R1 remains the most-liked model in Hugging Face history.

 DeepSeek V4 Pro is the open-source model engineers reach for when the work is code or quantitative.
 The DeepSeek line has topped open-source code benchmarks since 2024, and V4 closes the gap with premium reasoning models while staying dramatically cheaper.
 V4 introduces Compressed Sparse Attention, running at 27% of V3.2's FLOPs and 10% of the KV-cache memory.